influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/manage-data.md

 ### Delete measurements with DROP MEASUREMENT

-The `DROP MEASUREMENT` query deletes all data and series from the specified [measurement](/influxdb/v2.4/reference/glossary/#measurement) and deletes the measurement from the index.
+The `DROP MEASUREMENT` statement deletes all data and series from the specified [measurement](/influxdb/v2.4/reference/glossary/#measurement) and deletes the measurement from the index.

 The query takes the following form: